Contents

 Leader: Park Rangers

-Description: Join a park ranger for the chance to see birds of prey like Osprey, Peregrine Falcons, and Bald Eagles as they fly overhead during the peak fall migration.
+Description: Join a Park Ranger for the chance to see hawks like Osprey, Peregrine Falcons, Bald Eagles and more as they fly overhead during peak fall bird migration.
 Learn to ID them by silhouette and at rest.
+Meet at the Battery Harris viewing platform at Fort Tilden.
+Rain will cancel this event.

 Registration: Reservation or Registration: No.